Genetic Counseling Cultural Competence Toolkit Cases

 "Incidentally, this course was FANTASTIC."

-"This is actually one on-line learning that I'm looking forward to!"
+"This is actually one

 "I find the entire toolkit interesting, especially the case examples are extremely interesting and the literature